-- 6.2.3.1 Notwithstanding Articles 6.2.1 and 6.2.2, a Provisional Suspension may not be imposed unless the rules of the Anti-Doping Organization provide the Athlete or other Person with: - a) an opportunity for a Provisional Hearing, either before imposition of the Provisional Suspension or on a timely basis after imposition of the Provisional Suspension; or - b) an opportunity for an expedited hearing in accordance with Code Article 8 on a timely basis after imposition of a Provisional Suspension.
+- 6.2.3.1 Notwithstanding Articles 6.2.1 and 6.2.2 Error!
+Reference source not found., a Provisional Suspension may not be imposed unless the rules of the Anti-Doping Organization provide the Athlete or other Person with: (a) - a) an opportunity for a Provisional Hearing, either before imposition of the Provisional Suspension or on a timely basis after imposition of the Provisional Suspension; or (b) - b) an opportunity for an expedited hearing in accordance with Code Article 8 on a timely basis after imposition of a Provisional Suspension.